callumacrae/gulp-w3cjs/README.md

 		.pipe(w3cjs({
 			// errors you don't want to see
 			skipErrors: [
-				'The “width” attribute on the “table” element is obsolete.
+				'The “center” element is obsolete.
 Use CSS instead.', // exact error message 'attribute on the “table” element' // part of the error message ]
 		}));